-Drawing platelet rich plasma from the patient’s own blood and then reinjecting it into the scalp is a method of promoting hair growth that harnesses the body’s own natural cells to counteract the hair loss process.
-Thinning hair is a source of embarrassment for many adults, both men and women alike, and it can be difficult to decide which treatment option is best for you.
-At Hair Toronto, we pride ourselves in going above and beyond in our commitment to producing truly natural-looking results, while other physicians may be content with an automated, mechanical process that leaves your hairline looking unnaturally even
+Drawing platelet-rich plasma from the patient’s own blood and then reinjecting it into the scalp is a method of promoting hair growth that harnesses the body’s own natural cells to counteract the hair loss process.
+Thinning hair is a source of embarrassment for many adults, both men, and women alike, and it can be difficult to decide which treatment option is best for you.
+At Hair Toronto, we pride ourselves on going above and beyond in our commitment to producing truly natural-looking results.
+At the same time, other physicians may be content with an automated, mechanical process that leaves your hairline looking unnaturally even.

 The Science Behind Platelet Rich Plasma

 The human body is equipped with a complex system for repairing injuries and replacing old and dying tissue.
-Our blood contains stem cells that can develop into connective tissues as needed, as well as essential and specific growth factors that promote growth, regeneration, and healing.
-When blood is separated in a centrifuge to isolate platelet-rich plasma (PRP), these factors are present in higher concentrations.
+Our blood contains stem cells that can develop into connective tissues as needed and essential and specific growth factors that promote growth, regeneration, and healing.
+When blood is separated in a centrifuge to isolate the platelet-rich plasma (PRP), these factors are present in higher concentrations.

-Although the use of PRP in treating hair loss is a relatively recent development, the efficacy of which has yet to be thoroughly studied.
+Although the use of PRP in treating hair loss is a relatively recent development, its efficacy has yet to be thoroughly studied.